camunda/camunda-docs/docs/self-managed/concepts/access-control/applications.md

 ---

-To use [Identity](/self-managed/identity/what-is-identity.md) for authentication, each deployed component requires a matching application to be created.
+To use [Identity](/self-managed/identity/what-is-identity.md) for authentication, each deployed component requires an application to be created.

 When an application is created in the Identity UI, a client ID and client secret are generated and can be used in the component configuration to allow authentication flows to happen.